marialyk77/Coffee-Rewards/README.md

 Goal: To explore how these two different segments respond to offers in terms of viewing rates.

+Answer:

+- Higher-income customers are more engaged with the offers, as Upper-Middle and High income levels tend to have the highest view rates (77.7% and 79.9%).

+- Middle-aged customers (Mid Career and Late Career) have the highest view rates (78.0% and 75.5%).

+##### Interaction Insight:  How does view rate vary by segements (Age & Income)?

+The alignment between higher view rates in both higher-income and middle-aged segments suggests that financial stability and life stage might drive greater interest and responsiveness to offers.

+Higher-income customers might have more purchasing power, while middle-aged customers could have greater financial security and motivation to engage with offers, reinforcing the idea that income and age are closely linked in shaping customer engagement patterns.

 **4. How does completion rate vary by segements (Age & Income)?**

 Goal: To analyze the completion rates and understand the segment's engagement.